alexander-uspenskiy/terraform-demo/README.md

 ## Scope

-Demo Progect - how to create a high performance and secure web server architecture in AWS with a Terraform script
+Demo Project - how to create a high performance and secure web server architecture in AWS with a Terraform script

 ## Description